bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 We can continue that process until we have asked as many questions as we want or until our leaf nodes are completely pure.

-### Making Predictions from a Decision Tree

-Predictions are made in the decision tree from answering each of the questions.
-Once we reach a leaf node, our prediction is made by taking the majority label of the training samples that fulfill the questions.
-If there are 10 training samples that match our new sample, and 6 are positive, we will predict positive since 6/10 (60%) are positive.

-In the sample tree, if we want to classify a new article, we can proceed by first asking - does the article contain the word recipe?
-If it doesn't, we can check: does the article have a lot of images?
-If it does, 630 / 943 articles are evergreen - so we can assign a 0.67 probability for evergreen sites.

-Given a set of records `Dt` at node `t`:

-1. If all records in `Dt` belong to class A, then `t` is a _leaf node_ corresponding to class (Base case)
-- If `Dt` contains records from both A and B do the following:
-    - create test condition to partition the records further
-    - `t` is an internal node, with outgoing edges to child nodes
-    - partition records in Dt to children according to test

-These steps are then recursively applied to each child node.

-- Splits can be 2 way or multi-way.
--Features can be categorical or continuous.

 ###Multi-Way Splits

 ![multi-way](./assets/images/multi-way.png)